-The Clare Valley has more than 40 cellar doors.
-Clare Valley’s wineries lie along a narrow 40 kilometre corridor, between Auburn and Clare.
+The Clare Valley has been making wine since the first grapes were planted in 1851.
+Today there are more than 40 cellar doors along a narrow 40 kilometre corridor, between Auburn and Clare.
 The towns are spaced closely together.

-Clare Valley is home to an emerging gourmet food scene, an opportunity taste the best locally grown produce served in beautiful historic buildings.
+Clare Valley is home to an emerging gourmet food scene.
+Take the opportunity taste the best locally grown produce served in beautiful historic buildings.

 Trails are popular in the Clare Valley.
 Walk or cycle the gentle gradients past woodland cottages to secluded picnic sports, wineries and restaurants.
 Park the car and take a “looped” trail.

 Rich historical seams run throughout the Clare Valley.
 The galleries and museums pay homage to those bygone days.